Dedalus9/openscope-community-predictive-processing/docs/experimental-plan.md

 ## Data Analysis Framework

-Our analysis plan is structured to address three main scientific questions aligned with our review paper (Neural mechanisms of predictive processing: a collaborative community experiment through the OpenScope program):
+Our analysis plan is structured to address three main scientific questions aligned with our review paper (Neural mechanisms of predictive processing: a collaborative community experiment through the OpenScope program).
+For complete analysis details, see our separate [Analysis Plan](analysis-plan.md) document.

 ### I. What kind of information is encoded by mismatch responses?